 - Which is the subject and which is the object?
 If you don’t remember which part of the sentence is which, you’re not alone.
 In most basic terms, you can remember that the subject is the part of the sentence that is doing something, while the object is the thing that is having something done to it.
 This can be helpful to know when learning a language besides English, as well.

 - What is a pronoun?
 Most of us know what a noun is, but do you recall what a pronoun is?
 Pronouns are the words that take the place of nouns in a sentence including I, she, he it, you, we and they.
-Using these correctly may get a bit trickier but you can find a guide here.
+Using these correctly may get a bit trickier.

 - What is a homonym, antonym and a synonym.
 A homonym is a group of words that appear to be the same but actually have different meanings or pronunciations.
 An antonym refers to a word that is the opposite in meaning from another word.
 A synonym is a word that means the same or similar as another word.